Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 Can I Have a Picnic at the Park?

 Yes!
-One of the best ways to enjoy an afternoon at the botanic gardens is with a relaxed picnic lunch.
+One of the best ways to enjoy an afternoon here is with a relaxed picnic lunch.
 You can bring your own food and drinks (but chairs, tables, umbrellas, tents and barbecues are not permitted).

-Of course, if you would rather, the staff at the Tea Room and Moyo restaurants can assemble a fabulous Kirstenbosch Gardens picnic lunch for you (including some great Cape Town Wine!).
+If you would rather, the staff at the Tea Room and Moyo restaurants can assemble a fabulous Kirstenbosch Gardens picnic for you (including some great Cape Town Wine).

 Where Can I Find a Kirstenbosch Gardens Map?